tillnagel/unfolding/tutorials/markers-data-geojson.md

 ### Specify which markers to create automatically

-You can create own markers from features.
+You can create other markers than the default ones from features.
+Specify an appropriate marker class, and create the markers from some already populated features.

 	MarkerFactory markerFactory = new MarkerFactory();
 	markerFactory.setPolygonClass(MyPolygonMarker.class);